artm/test-atom/README.md

 # README

-Test the file watcher by changing the readme on `feature` branch.
+Test the file watcher by changing the `README.md` on `feature` branch, then executing the `repro` script.